he-so/tasmota-dashboard/README.md

+# Tasmota Dashboard

 This is a web based dashboard, showing your tasmota devices.
+This is how it might look.
 <img width="1239" height="910" alt="dashboard" src="https://github.com/user-attachments/assets/988ecd4a-e1b2-4ee7-9109-f5803a8e0fc1" />

-*Installation*
+Just add the IP Addresses of your tasmota devices in the index.html.

+## Installation

 For installation, you need a reverse proxy running, because otherwise CORS policy prevents any interaction with the tasmota devices, like polling the tasmota